jekyll/jekyll/docs/_docs/deployment/third-party.md

 [Azion](https://www.azion.com/en/) is an web platform that provides a wide range of services.
 It allows you to host static sites, including Jekyll-powered websites, with features like automatic HTTPS, custom domains, and real-time analytics.
 Azion's platform is designed for performance and scalability, making it an excellent choice for hosting global websites.

 In [this guide](https://www.azion.com/en/documentation/products/guides/jekyll-boilerplate/) you can learn how to deploy a Jekyll site on Azion.

+## harvis

+[harvis](https://harvis.dev) is zero-setup static hosting.
+Run `npx harvis` in your `_site` folder after `jekyll build` and it uploads the files as-is and prints a live URL — no account, no config.
+Run it again to update the same site.
+Free for small sites.